BLOGFORCE Monday – Top 10 List Roundup

 Top 10 Signs of Resurrection in The Episcopal Church (In somewhat no particular order)

-2. Forward Movement is growing, hiring staff, and generally rocking the pamphlet publishing world
+2. is growing, hiring staff, and generally rocking the pamphlet publishing world

-5. The School of Theology at Sewanee approved my thesis proposal on William Reed Huntington and Brian McLaren
+5. The School of Theology at Sewanee approved on William Reed Huntington and Brian McLaren

-9. People are engaging with The Task Force for Re-Imagining The Episcopal Church and they seem to be listening
+9. People are engaging with and they seem to be listening

 10. Alcoholics and addicts being saved in the sanctuary as well as in the basement.